Module Documentation

 kingdon.matrixreps.expr_as_matrix(expr: Callable, *inputs, res_like: MultiVector = None)[source]

 This represents any GA expression as a matrix.
 To illustrate by example, we might want to represent the multivector equation y = R >> x as a matrix equation y = Ax.
+(If the multivector x is of pure grade, the matrix A will be in irrep of the transformation.)
 To obtain A, call this function as follows:

 alg = Algebra(3, 0, 1)